S-Salavati/Convex-Optimization-with-LMIs-in-Python/README.md

 In these codes, I have computed the matrix variable parameters for the output feedback control of automated drug infusion.
 The controller is designed to satisfy the LMI constraints of the induced L_2-norm characterization of the closed-loop system, AKA H_\infty control in linear time-invariant (LTI) systems.
-CVXPY is equipped with MOSEK and SCS solvers.
+CVXPY is equipped with the MOSEK and SCS solvers.

 Please feel free to contact me with any questions.